Aethylred/vagrant-puppet-harness/README.md

 #### Why is etc-puppet in `.gitignore`?

-Give that it is undesirable that etc-puppet is a submodule, nor is it desirable that it is accidentally included in git commits.
+Given that it is undesirable that etc-puppet is a submodule, nor is it desirable that it is accidentally included in git commits.

 # Licensing